zwettemaan/CEPSparker/ReadMe.md

 - A text editor
 - Google Chrome browser, Google Chromium, or cefclient

+Warning: you must read and ingest the information below.
+Otherwise, you will get stuck.

-The CEPSparker.zip file you download from this GitHub repository **does not contain the starter project**.
+The CEPSparker.zip file you download from this GitHub repository **does not provide you with a starter project straight away**.

-Instead, it contains a **precursor** to the project.
+Instead, the CPESparker.zip file contains a **precursor** to the project.

-To convert the precursor to the project into a real project, you need to run the _CEPSparkerConfig_ configuration tool first.
-On Mac, you first will need to jump through a few preliminary hoops, in order to disable the Mac's security defenses.
+To convert the precursor into a real project, you need to run the _CEPSparkerConfig_ configuration tool.

+Furthermore, if you are on a Mac, you also will need to jump through an additional
-See 'Getting Started' below.
-Otherwise it will not allow _CEPSparkerConfig_ to run properly.
+hoop, in order to work with the Mac's heightened security defenses.
+Otherwise the Mac will not allow _CEPSparkerConfig_ to run properly.
+See 'Whirlwind Start On A Mac' further below.

+## CEPSparkerConfig

 _CEPSparkerConfig_ allows you to select between some options, and to set some preferences.

-Based on these configuration options, _CEPSparkerConfig_ will then set up a the starter project for you.
+Based on these configuration options, _CEPSparkerConfig_ will set up a the starter project for you.

-After that, the project is then ready to be installed, debugged, tweaked...
+The project is then ready to be installed, debugged, tweaked...

 _CEPSparkerConfig_ is a simple-minded convenience app.

-It does not contain esoteric 'magic'; source code is provided.
+It does not contain esoteric 'magic'.
+Source code to this applicaion is provided in the CEPSparker.zip file.

-_CEPSparkerConfig_ will read the content of the Templates folder, do some simple search-and-replace and some text preprocessing on the text files that live inside the Templates folder, and will set up your starter project.
+_CEPSparkerConfig_ will parse the content of the Templates subfolder, do some simple search-and-replace and some text preprocessing on the text files that live in this subfolder, and will then set up your starter project.

-You will only be able to **run** _CEPSparkerConfig_ **once** for any particular project.
+Tou can run _CEPSparkerConfig_ **only once** for any particular project.

 If you want to start over with a clean slate, you need to go back to the downloaded .zip file.

+## Getting Started

 I attempted to make everything self-explanatory and well documented.

-You can start by ignoring most of the stuff in the _CEPSparker_ folder initially (i.e. don't pay attention to the man behind the curtain).
+You can start by ignoring most of the stuff in the _CEPSparker_ folder
+(i.e. don't pay attention to the man behind the curtain).

 As your familiarity with CEP grows, you can start analyzing the various tools provided, and tweak or replace them with your own.

-The panel is set up to run with as wide a range of applications and CEP versions as possible.

-## Getting Started

-First a very quick whirlwind tour.
+We'll start with a very quick whirlwind tour, to give you a feel for the process.

-Further down in this document, I have a 'cookbook' section which discusses everything in much more detail.
+Further down in this document, I (will) have a 'cookbook' section which discusses everything in much more detail, and we'll go through the motions a few more times in increasingly more detail.

+There are two separate 'whirlwind start' sections below: one for Mac, one for Windows.

-### Getting Started On Mac
+### Whirlwind Start On A Mac

 Download and decompress the .zip file from GitHub:

 https://github.com/zwettemaan/CEPSparker/archive/master.zip

-Look in the _Mac_ subfolder.

-On more recent versions of Mac OS X, there are a few hoops to jump through.

 #### Security issues

-Mac OS X is now very security-conscious, and this starter project triggers a few security warnings.
+More recent versions of Mac OS X are very security-conscious, and the tools in the starter project will trigger a few security measures.

-Initially, you will need to open each of the .command files provided in this project with 'Right-Click, Open' instead of double-clicking.
+After decompressing the .zip file, any of the .command files are treated as 'suspect' by Mac OS X, and you need to run each .command file from the Finder by 'Right-Click, Open' instead of double-clicking.

+Subsequent runs of the same .command file will work with just double-clicking their Finder icon, but the very first run of each individual .command file from the extracted .zip archive needs to be done through 'Right Click, Open'.

 This way, you tell Mac OS you trust that particular .command file, and next time around the same .command file will work with just a double-click.

-But every time you (re)download/unzip from GitHub, you will need to 'prime' each and every command-line script in the CEPSparker folder with 'Right-click, Open' instead of double-click.

-Subsequent runs of a 'primed' command file will only need a double-click.

 ### De-quarantaine _CEPSparkerConfig_

+Look in the _Mac_ subfolder.

 Right-click the command-line script